arthurbfonseca27/clone-tabnews/README.md

 # clone-tabnews-backend
-Implementation of TabNews for training  www.tabnews.com.br
+Implementation of TabNews backend for training